firebolt-db/godocs/docs/Overview/indexes/using-indexes.md

 `RECOMMEND_DDL` is particularly useful in complex environments where query patterns evolve over time.
 By reviewing historical query data, Firebolt identifies columns that are frequently used in filtering or aggregation and recommends appropriate primary index and partitioning strategies.

-The following code example uses `RECOMMEND_DDL` to analyze query patterns on the books table, created in the [Dimension tables](#dimension-tables) section, based on queries run in the past week:
+The following code example uses `RECOMMEND_DDL` to analyze query patterns on the books table, created in the **Dimension tables ** section under [Firebolt managed-tables](#firebolt-managed-tables), based on queries run in the past week:

 ```sql
 CALL recommend_ddl(